|

 This is similar to a list transformation, except that a string is

-list transformation.
-The string is self-documented as compared to a
+the list transformation.
+The string is self-documented as compared

-numerical value, which may be better suited for some applications.
-The
+to a numerical value, which may be better suited for some

-string may also be constructed by concatenating several symbols to
+applications.
+The string may also be constructed by concatenating

-or decrease the brightness of all object colors.
-It provides a
+increase or decrease the brightness of all object colors.
+It

-convenient way to implement a visual feedback for object activation or
+provides a convenient way to implement a visual feedback for

 CustomDraw callback has